CryptoPlankton/Vertcoin-Website-Testbed/content/community.en.md

 If you are native speaker of a language that our new website is not (yet) translated in you can help us by translating it to your native language and make our website reach out to your native audience.
 Talk to us on <a href="https://discord.gg/vertcoin" target="_blank">Discord</a> and we can set you up with the relevant materials to get started.
 # Run a Full Node
 Improve our network’s resilience.
 If you have a spare computer or RaspberryPi lying around, run a <a href="https://www.reddit.com/r/vertcoin/comments/817vg6/thank_you_for_running_your_own_full_vertcoin_node/" target="_blank">full node</a>.
 A full node is a hosted copy of the Vertcoin blockchain, the more places the blockchain is hosted the more protected the Vertcoin becomes.
+# Branding Materials
+If you want to use the Vertcoin logo on your website, here's the official branding pack with vector icons and png mix all ready for use.
 # Programming
 If you're capable of programming in either C++, Go, VB.Net, NodeJS, or Android (Java) / iOS (Obj-C / Swift) you can contribute to any of our repositories.
 Our new website will soon have an extensive list of the projects that are important to Vertcoin's success.
 Most of these projects are located on the <a href="https://github.com/vertcoin-project" target="_blank">Vertcoin Github</a>, but some are also part of the <a href="https://github.com/mit-dci" target="_blank">MIT-DCI</a> - but since they're open source you're free to contribute there too and aid our chance at a successful future.
 # Graphic Design